Skip to content

 Common questions

-Is all exposed information equally serious?
+Is all personal information equally serious?

 No. A phone number is different from a password, verification code, bank login, Social Security number, or ID image.